CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect_v2.md

 </details>

-&emsp; To approve the proposal, the response needs to contain `accounts` -- CAIP-2 chain ID with wallet address -- for every required chain.
+&emsp; To approve the proposal, the response needs to contain `accounts` -- the list of CAIP-2 chain ID with wallet address -- for every required chain.
 Otherwise, an exception may be thrown during `approveSessionProposal()`.
 For detailed validation cases please check [this](https://docs.walletconnect.com/2.0/specs/clients/sign/session-namespaces#controller-side-validation-of-incoming-proposal-namespaces-wallet).

-&emsp; In the example below, the user selected 2 Ethereum Goerli, 1 Polygon Mumbai and 2 Solana Devnet wallets.
+&emsp; In the example below, the user selected 2 "Ethereum Goerli", 1 "Polygon Mumbai" and 2 "Solana Devnet" wallets.
 <details open>
   <summary>Example Session Proposal Approval Response</summary>